malcolm-kee/ts-code-api/README.md

 - [x] constants
 - [ ] class

+## File Overview

+> Warning: This is not a standard Typescript feature because there is no official way to provide file overview in current Typescript version as far as I know, so I invented my own convention.
+If you know the official supported syntaax to provide file overview in Typescript, raise an issue.

+You can provide a short file overview for by adding `// @overview: <your description>` magic comment at _first line_ of the code.

 ## Comparisons with other libraries

 [typedoc](https://typedoc.org/) is handy if you want a standardized format of Typescript documentation, but it doesn't allows you to easily extract the metadata and use your own rendering logic.
+I personally find the documentation structure confusing.

 [api-extractor](https://api-extractor.com/) seems like allow you to do what this library does too, but it has higher learning curve.